zhaolab-sysneuro/hpc-bahavioral-strategy/README.md

 # hpc-bahavioral-strategy

 Code accompanying the manuscript.
-Each top-level folder is one model / analysis
+Each top-level folder is one model
 approach:

 | Folder | Language | Entry point |